Budibase/website/content/blog/data/data-sources.md

 There’s also the obvious problem of determining which entry holds the correct values.

 This can have serious real-world consequences.
 For example, if you have inconsistencies in a HR dataset, with different emergency contacts listed for certain employees.
-If something goes wrong, this could mean your team don’t know the right number to call.
+If something goes wrong, this could mean your team doesn’t know the right number to call.

-We can also use many of the same techniques to prevent inconsistency as we would to prevent reduandancy.
+We can also use many of the same techniques to prevent inconsistency as we would to prevent redundancy.
 That is, if redundancy doesn’t occur, then inconsistency will also be prevented.

 We’ll still need to prevent inconsistency in cases where redundancy is desirable.

 Once again, a large part of this is defining clear processes for which data source takes precedence in the case of inconsistencies.
 This could be based on the inputs tied to a particular source, or you might simply prioritize newer values.

 We can also prevent inconsistency with automated queries.
-So, if we have two data sources which have some attributes in common, we can configure processes to ensure that each is kept up to date with the other.
+So, if we have two data sources that have some attributes in common, we can configure processes to ensure that each is kept up to date with the other.

 ### Stale inputs

 Stale or outdated data can cause innumerable problems.
 In fact, it’s a problem in itself, since _storage limitation_ is a key principle of modern data protection.
 This includes GDPR.
-In layterms, this means you’re not supposed to hold on to data for any longer than you need to.
+In lay terms, this means you’re not supposed to hold on to data for any longer than you need to.

 Beyond this, stale data can cause problems including skewing your analytics, wasting storage space, or inhibiting performance.

 Alternatively, stale data could be information that you need, but you just don’t have up-to-date values.
 Again, the problem here is obvious, as your team will be relying on incorrect data.

-The key here is implementing rules and process to ensure that data does not become stale or out of date.
+The key here is implementing rules and processes to ensure that data does not become stale or out of date.

 ### Human error